 Keystone Central School District

 Mill Hall Borough resident Elisabeth Lynch has announced her candidacy for the 2-year term as Keystone Central School District’s Region II School Board Director, representing Lamar Township and Mill Hall Borough.
-As a cross-filing candidate in the upcoming May 21 Primary Election, her name will appear on both the Democratic and Republican ballots.
+Lynch won both the Democratic and Republican nominations for the seat as a cross-filing candidate in the May 21 Primary Election.
 Volunteering on the 2017 KCSD Property Services Task Force committee, Lynch quickly learned the financial needs and challenges the District was and is currently facing.
 In March 2018 she was appointed by the KCSD School Board to fill a vacancy for Region II through the December 2019 board reorganization.
 Lynch is best known for her work as the Executive Project Director for Clinton County CleanScapes over the last 15 years and as the Mill Hall Planning Commission’s Chair that spearheaded the Mill Hall train station relocation project to Lock Haven.

 Read Lynch’s campaign announcement here.